brittAnderson/histPsychol/writingExercises.rst

 Overview
 --------

 There is only so much that one can learn by reading.
-At some point real mastery requires active learning, and this can be helped by expousing.
+At some point real mastery requires active learning, and this can be helped by (exposing/espousing).
 We never learn so much as when we teach.
 My hope is that these writing exercises will provide readers with a chance to engage with the material in a concrete and time limited fashion.

 .. _exMolyneux: